usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 * Add content (`links`, `params`, `props`, and `parts`) to a given control at any position.
 * Remove content from a control.

-Note that the alter statement cannot add or remove sub-controls to a target control, as that would conflict semantically with the `include` directive.
+Note that the `alter` statement cannot add subcontrols to, or remove them from, a target control, as that would conflict semantically with the `include` directive.

 For our example profile, let's say we wanted to add some supplemental guidance to control `s1.1.1` "Information security roles and responsibilities" from our example catalog: